I think the problem is about where does work happen.

 Tools like pen, paper and desktop computers have evolved around the desk + chair model.
 But I can't sit at a desk all the time.
-I'd rather do without the back pain an endless stream of desk chairs have put on me.
+I'd rather move freely and choose my spot and body configuration depending on my mood.

 I do desks because that's where I find the tools I need.
 I need Cinema 4D, Photoshop, After Effects, Sublime Text, note editors, web browsers, file compressors, server files uploaders, as much processing power as possible, and the ability to handle and switch between tens, sometimes hundreds of elements to ship a project.

 Ideally I'd like to do all that wherever I want: sitting, standing, walking, next to my friend, inside, outside, going to bed, waking up, in the kitchen, in the toilets, all with maximum compute power and energy autonomy.

 That's why mobile spread out wider than desktop.
 It's about the mobility.

 Below is one of the series of tweets that prompted this post: